jasonalmaturner/jQuery2edit/README.md

 ###Making our addTask function

-When we enter something into the input field and hit save, we want to create an object and push it to our array.
+When the user enters something into the input field and clicks the save button, we want to create an object and push it to our array.

 Let's make a function to do that for us.